- slide 1 of 4

 1) Standardized testing gives teachers guidance to help them determine what to teach students and when to teach it.
 The net result is less wasted instructional time and a simplified way of timeline management.

-2) Standardized testing gives parents a good idea of how their children are doing as compared to students across the country and locally.
+2) Gives parents a good idea of how their children are doing as compared to students across the country and locally.
 This can also indicate how your local area is doing compared against the national landscape.

 4) Since all students in a school are taking the same test (with respect to grade level) standardized tests provide an accurate comparison across groups.
 (For example, this makes it easy to see how boys are performing as compared to girls in a particular school or district.)
 Over the years great improvements have been made with regards to test bias, which has led to more accurate assessments and comparisons.